Have you become more aware of your body's reactions to life events but feel unsure how to navigate these strong sensations?

-Do you feel at peace when you practice but later notice you are swallowed by feelings of unworthiness and self-criticism?
+Do you feel at peace when you practice yoga but later notice yourself caught in inner conflict?

-Are you curious to understand more about what yoga is and how you can integrate the experience you have during and after class into other aspects of your life?
+Are you curious to understand more about what yoga is and how you can harness the tools of yoga to create positive change in yourself and in the world?

 To be a spiritual person does not mean that you feel happy and calm all the time.
 It means that you develop the capacity and strength within yourself to be with whatever is arising and to open to the present moment with tenderness.
 It means that you recognize that you are part of a larger network of interconnectedness.